 Stage One: Excitement

-Ahhh, the joy we feel when the vet, his arm immersed in the mare's nether regions, winks at us and says, "There's a baby in there!"
+Ah, the joy we feel when the vet, his arm immersed in the mare's nether regions, winks at us and says, "There's a baby in there!"
 What excitement!
 In just 340 days there will be a brand new foal on the ground, its tiny hooves covered with "golden slippers," its little muzzle covered with soft whiskers, and its fuzzy little body covered with that new horse smell.
 We just can't wait.
-There's nothing quite like a new foal ... except a new puppy.
-And nothing can compete with a new puppy -- but a new foal is pretty darned close.
+There's nothing quite like a new foal.

 As the day approaches, though, we change.
-Just as the mare's body changes, and the foal changes position, we begin to change from excitement to apprehension.
+Just as the mare's body changes and the foal changes position, we begin to change from excitement to apprehension.
 We start reading the stack of books on foaling.
 Our heart skips a beat when we get to the part about "dystocia" or "red bag."
-We know that 90% of mares foal without any difficulty -- and that mares have been foaling for thousands of years without us right there to help -- yet we feel we should prepare for the worst, just in case.
-We read the scary stories and look at the frightening pictures and start to fear what will -- may -- could go wrong.
+We know that 90% of mares foal without any difficulty—and that mares have been foaling for thousands of years without us right there to help—yet we feel we should prepare for the worst, just in case.
+We read the scary stories and look at the frightening pictures and start to fear what—may— could go wrong.

 Meanwhile, our mare is perfectly happy.
 She's enjoying the extra attention, the extra feed we give to make sure she's getting enough nutrition to support her and the foal.
 She's loving the time we spend tending to her needs, keeping the stall extra tidy, and grooming her so she'll look gorgeous in those first photos with the new kid.